jtaylor1029/darc/_posts/2016-01-17-competition-3.md

 Because this competition is intentionally designed for there to be physical contact between robots, there needs to be a line between what constitutes as within the rules, and what does not.
 Judges make the final decision in deciding whether a robot or a part of a robot is permitted to compete in the competition.
 If you have any questions, make sure to contact the judges of the competition beforehand.

-A robot should be able to withstand:
+A robot should be able to withstand

 * The force of another robot driving into it, in the form of pushing or accidental collision
 * Being flipped
 * Being grabbed or held by another robot